verilator/verilator/docs/guide/example_binary.rst

      Hello World
      - our.v:2: Verilog $finish

-Really, you're better off using a Makefile to run the steps for you so when your source changes it will automatically run all of the appropriate steps.
-To aid this Verilator can create a makefile dependency file.
-For examples that do this see the :file:`examples` directory in the distribution.
+You're better off using a Makefile to run the steps for you, so when your source changes, it will automatically run all of the appropriate steps.
+To aid this, Verilator can create a makefile dependency file.
+For examples that do this, see the :file:`examples` directory in the distribution.